 Irrespective of what's coming out of the speakers at any given point on this CD, it's clear that Sofferman is dedicated to the principle that the melody's the thing, maintaining this philosophical position throughout the 72 minute session.
 It's all fine stuff and recommended.
 Visit Brooke at www.brookesofferman.com.

 Track Listing: The Green Between; Mt.
-Desert Isle; Sunbird; Cement Truck Blues; Phlegm & Yawn; Zoe Moon*; Crownestula; Across the Crebix; Cut It Back to Half, Jack; So It Began; Barefoot.
+Desert Isle; Sunbird; Cement Truck Blues; Phlegm & Yawn; Zoe Moon; Crownestula; Across the Crebix; Cut it Back to Half, Jack; So It Began; Barefoot.

 The best show I ever attended was Chick Corea at Monterey Jazz Festival.

 The first jazz record I bought was Herbie Hancock, Chameleon.